Best HPI Check Websites UK: 2026 Comparison

 None of these issues will be disclosed by a seller with something to hide.
 A history check is one of the most reliable ways to surface problems before they become your problem.

-How to Choose the Right HPI-Style Check
+How to Choose the Right HPI Check Website

 With several providers offering broadly similar checks, the right choice depends on what you actually need from the experience.
-For a broader overview of the market, see our full comparison of UK car history check providers.

-Experience and clarity: For most buyers, the best check is one that gets out of the way and gives a clear answer quickly.
-The best services let you enter a registration, pay, and read the results without creating an account, choosing between confusing tiers, or working through pages of raw data.
-There is a meaningful difference between a report that surfaces finance, write-off, theft and mileage risks clearly at the top, and one that buries them in tables.
-If you want the entire process to feel effortless — from finding the car to understanding the report — that is where Carpeep stands apart from the rest.
-If you are comfortable interpreting a detailed document yourself, HPI or Total Car Check will cover the data adequately.
+Report depth and usability: For most buyers, the best check is one that covers the major risks and makes them easy to act on quickly.
+There is a meaningful difference between a report that surfaces finance, write-off, stolen and mileage risks clearly at the top, and one that buries them in tables.
+If you want deep checks in a cleaner, more modern report experience, that is where Carpeep is designed to do well.
+If you are comfortable interpreting a longer document yourself, HPI or Total Car Check will cover the data adequately.

 Frequently Asked Questions About HPI Checks